januarioccp/URI/README.md

 # Solutions to some problems on URI Online Judge

-Mostly of my solutions are written in C/C++ language and organized by degree of difficulty.
+My solutions are written in C++ language and organized by degree of difficulty.